FAQs for IHP Research & Engagement Fund Mini Grants

 - The potential for the project to advance the IHP’s mission in the areas of research, engagement, and repair

-You’ll be notified by email within 4 weeks of our receipt of your complete proposal, including any letters of support.
+Generally, you’ll be notified by email within 4 weeks of our receipt of your complete proposal, including any letters of support.
+For proposals on the Campus Voices and Democratic Participation theme submitted by the priority deadline of October 30, awards will be announced in January 2026.

 Yes.
 Applicants who receive funding must submit a final report at the end of the funding period (a template will be provided).
 We are also eager for project leads and teams to share their findings and their experiences with each other and with the IHP team.
 Funded leads and teams are therefore required to participate in a collaborative workshop with other funded projects near the conclusion of the funding period.
 As part of the workshop, everyone will make a short presentation on their project and submit presentation materials to the IHP.